nigr0mante/My_terminal/README.md

 # My_terminal

-Steps to replicate my config:
+Steps to replicate my config.
+At this moments it has the "transient prompt" enabled:

 1. Install the fonts "CascadiaCode" from [Nerd Fonts](https://www.nerdfonts.com/font-downloads) ([direct link](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.1.0/CascadiaCode.zip))